 - A. Sealant: Comply with Section 07 92 00 "Joint Sealants." - 1.
 Provide water-resistive barrier manufacturer's standard sealant at transitions and penetrations. - 2.
-Detail Sealant Product: Moistop Sealant and Liquid Flashing. - 3.
+Detail Sealant Product: Moistop Sealant and Liquid Flashing or approved equal with salient characteristics as specified in Section 07 92 00. - 3.
 Weatherseal: Perimeter or windows and doors; concealed to view.